 You will take research, methods, and analysis classes with experts in the field, where you will learn valuable research principles and theories, the value of societal research, and the discoveries of prominent sociologists and anthropologists.

-All Anthropology & Sociology majors will have the opportunity to participate in a variety of research projects with topics ranging from how Scripture influences social and personal behavior to how refugees experience immigration.
-You will learn to conduct national surveys, phone interviews, and face-to-face interviews; gather information from colleges and organizations; summarize results and reports; and construct research-grounded theories.
+All Anthropology & Sociology majors will have the opportunity to participate in a variety of research projects, with topics ranging from how Scripture influences social and personal behavior to how refugees experience immigration.
+You will learn how to conduct national surveys, phone interviews, and face-to-face interviews; gather information from colleges and organizations; summarize results and reports; and construct research-grounded theories.

 You will also have numerous opportunities for global engagement, with sponsored trips to Chile, South Korea, Japan, Ireland and Northern Ireland, Rwanda, and Uganda.
 Each trip teaches students how to think, function, and promote change in a diverse and complex global setting.

-Through these abroad opportunities, you will gain hands-on experience planning and co-leading workshops, exploring effective delivery models, crafting participant materials, and collecting and analyzing real-world data.
+Through these study abroad opportunities, you will gain hands-on experience planning and co-leading workshops, exploring effective delivery models, crafting participant materials, and collecting and analyzing real-world data.
 You could have the opportunity to serve as a mentor, coach, facilitator, counselor, model, and friend.